algolia/instantsearch/packages/algoliasearch-helper/README.md

 ### Filtering results

-Facets are categories created upon attributes.
-First you need to define which attribute will be used as facet in the dashboard : [https://www.algolia.com/explorer#?tab=display](https://www.algolia.com/explorer#?tab=display)
+Facets are filters to retrieve a subset of an index having a specific value for a given attribute.
+First you need to define which attribute will be used as a facet in the dashboard : [https://www.algolia.com/explorer#?tab=display](https://www.algolia.com/explorer#?tab=display)

 #### "AND" facets